 In 1947, the village of Morganville, Kansas, population less than 300,

 wanted to help the people devastated by World War II.
 The village decided to adopt Fèves, France, a small farming community.

 It thus became the smallest community in America to ever form a sister-city relationship with a foreign community.

 The story of what followed was broadcast across the United States and Europe, mentioned in newspapers across the country and featured in a book.
-Milton Eisenhower, brother of president Dwight Eisenhower, believed strongly in these people-to-people arrangements and his influence led directly to the president creating Sister Cities International in 1956.
+Milton Eisenhower, brother of president Dwight Eisenhower, believed strongly in these people-to-people arrangements and Milton's influence led directly to the president creating Sister Cities International in 1956.

 The Fèves home of Mr. Rondel and his daughter.

 Fèves schoolmaster Henri Torlotting was a key person involved in the distribution of the items that began arriving near the end of 1948.
 So early in the friendship between the villages, plans were set in motion to have Henri and his wife Mathilde visit Morganville.

-Over the months and years that followed, Fèves was rebuilt with the materials from Morganville and relief agencies and the efforts of the resilient citizens of the village.
+Over the months and years that followed, Fèves was rebuilt with the materials from Morganville and relief agencies and the efforts of the resilient citizens of Fèves.
 During that time and subsequent years, several citizens of Morganville were able to visit their sister city near Metz.
 But for reasons that are unclear, neither the Torlottings nor anyone else from Fèves ever visited their small partner village on the Kansas prairie.

-Mr. Gérard Torlotting, the nephew of schoolmaster Henri Torlotting,
+Mr. Gérard Torlotting, nephew of schoolmaster Henri Torlotting,